algorandfoundation/algokit-client-generator-ts/docs/usage.md

 # Application Client Usage

-After using the cli tool to generate an application client you will end up with a typescript file containing several type definitions, an application factory class and and an application client class that is named after the target smart contract.
+After using the cli tool to generate an application client you will end up with a typescript file containing several type definitions, an application factory class and an application client class that is named after the target smart contract.
 For example, if the contract name is `HelloWorldApp` then you will end up with `HelloWorldAppFactory` and `HelloWorldAppClient` classes.
 The contract name will also be used to prefix a number of other types in the generated file which allows you to generate clients for multiple smart contracts in the one project without ambiguous type names.

 ## Creating an application client instance